-The number and area of glacial lakes in the Tien Shan has recently increased, a trend that is linked to climatic warming and glacier shrinkage (Bolch et al., 2011; Wang et al., 2013; Kapitsa et al., 2017).
-In addition, Daiyrov et al. (2018) showed that the large variability in the number and distribution of glacial lake types in the Issyk-Kul Basin is not only related to the local climate conditions, but also to above the three conditions in the glacier forefield as described above.

-- Many short-lived glacial lakes have been observed in the northern Tien Shan in recent years (Daiyrov et al., 2018).
-They can change over large areasin area and volumes in-over a short period of time, making their drainage features and discharge rates unpredictable (Erokhin et al., 2017), but not all short-lived glacial lakes cause large-scale floods.
+- 65 The number and area of glacial lakes in the Tien Shan has recently increased, a trend that is linked to climatic warming and glacier shrinkage (Bolch et al., 2011; Wang et al., 2013; Kapitsa et al., 2017).
+In addition, Daiyrov et al. (2018) showed that the large variability in the number and distribution of glacial lake types in the Issyk-Kul Basin is not only related to the local climate conditions, but also to the three conditions in the glacier forefield described above. - Many short-lived glacial lakes have been observed in the northern Tien Shan in recent years (Daiyrov et al., 2018).
+They can change in area and volume over a short period of time, making their drainage features and discharge rates unpredictable (Erokhin et al., 2017), but not all short-lived glacial lakes cause large-scale floods.
 A short-lived lake's fate depends on whether the dam contains ice (Mergili et al., 2013), and if so, how the outlet ice-tunnel closes and opens.
-However, - 75 the mechanisms of lake formation and drainage remain unclear.
-Hazards from an abruptly changing glacial-lake discharge can intensify dramatically and unexpectedly within weeks or even days (Huggel, 2004).

-In this study, we investigate formation and drainage mechanisms of Korumdu lake in the Teskey Range, Tien Shan (Kyrgyz Republic) and the reason for different flood-discharge (rates) from short-lived lakes based on field survey and satellite data analysis.
-To clarify how the other short-lived lakes in the Teskey Range store-form and drain water, we investigate their timing

-80 of appearance during summer months between 2013 and 2018 using Landsat-7/8, Sentinel-2, and PlanetScope satellite images.
+However, the mechanisms of lake formation and drainage remain unclear.
+Hazards from an abruptly changing glacial-lake discharge can intensify dramatically and unexpectedly within weeks or even days (Huggel, 2004). - 75 In this study, we investigate formation and drainage mechanisms of Korumdu lake in the Teskey Range, Tien Shan (Kyrgyz Republic) and the reason for different discharge (rates) from short-lived lakes based on field survey and satellite data analysis.
+To clarify how the other short-lived lakes in the Teskey Range form and drain water, we investigate their timing of appearance during summer months between 2013 and 2018 using Landsat-7/8, Sentinel-2, and PlanetScope satellite images.
 Finally, we discuss the causes of outlet ice-tunnel closure for Korumdu lake and other lakes of the same type in the study area.
-We also examine the relationship between outlet tunnel size and lake drainage rate.
-Findings from our study are relevant for glacier related hazard mitigation.
+We also - 80 examine the relationship between outlet tunnel size and lake drainage rate.